KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 When `-ac_cc` is set, but `-ac_ccenable` is not, all CryptoConditions modules are enabled.

 ::: warning
 `ac_ccenable` disables spending utxos that are created under a non-enabled CryptoConditions module.
-We have also implemented additional functionality that disables the RPC functions that would otherwise allow a user to create a utxo that would then be unspendable, due to `ac_ccenable`.
+We have also implemented additional functionality that disables RPC functions.
+This prevents the user from creating a utxo that `ac_ccenable` would render unspendable.
 It is still possible to create raw transactions that bypass this security feature, and thus create utxos that are unspendable.
 A normal user or developer relying on our RPC functionality should not be concerned with this.
 However, those who experiment with raw transactions should be cautious.
 :::

 ::: warning